WERA-LP

 WERA-LP is a community radio-formatted broadcast radio station licensed to Arlington, Virginia, serving Arlington and Alexandria in Virginia and Washington, D.C.
-WERA-LP is owned and operated by Arlington Independent Media.
+WERA-LP is owned and operated by Radio Arlington.

 History

-Arlington Independent Media (AIM) was founded in 1982, and has received funding from the Arlington County government to operate its public-access television channels since that time.
-It also provides studio space, equipment, and training for local residents interested in audio and video production.
+Arlington Independent Media (AIM) was founded in 1982, and received funding from the Arlington County government to operate its public-access television channels since that time.
+It also provided studio space, equipment, and training for local residents interested in audio and video production.

 WERA-LP went on the air at 6 p.m. on December 6, 2015.
-The station carried freeform programming typical of college and community radio, staffed by volunteer disc jockeys who played what they wished.
-Members of Arlington Independent Media are allowed to host and create their own shows, live or recorded, provided they have taken the appropriate classes and follow certain guidelines.
+The station carried free-form programming typical of college and community radio, staffed by volunteer disc jockeys who played what they wished.
+Members of Arlington Independent Media were allowed to host and create their own shows, live or recorded, provided they took the appropriate classes and follow certain guidelines.